|

 Indicator representation:

-the environmental conditions of the room where the drive is installed.
-If the drive operates in a high-temperature zone, there
+Yellow (warning) indicates hourly median environmental conditions are reaching the design limits.
+It prompts to closely monitor the environmental conditions of the room where the drive is installed.
+If the drive operates in a high-temperature zone, there may be decreased loading.

-Motors and General Machinery condition indices overview
+Motors and General Machinery Condition Indices Overview

 This section describes the different condition indices for Motors and General Machinery.